snpathaks/SkinSense/README.md

 Built with ❤️ for healthcare innovation.

-> Let’s build the backend next and connect the pages!
+> Let’s build the backend next and connect the pages!.

+fully functional website :